Hungarian Figure Skating Championships: History

 The first official Hungarian Championships were held in 1900 in Budapest and consisted of events in speed skating and figure skating.
 National skating competitions in Hungary have almost exclusively been held in Budapest.
-Men and women competed in the same championship event until 1924, when a separate women's event was added.
+Men and women competed in the same championship event until 1924, when a separate event for women was added.
 Pair skating was added in 1928, and ice dance in 1949.
 There were periodic interruptions early on, especially during World War I, but the championships have been held without interruption since 1946.

 Hungary currently holds its senior-level championships, as well as its junior-level pairs and ice dance championships, as part of the Four Nationals Figure Skating Championships.
 After the dissolution of Czechoslovakia in 1992, the Czech Skating Association and the Slovak Figure Skating Association ran independent national championships until the 2006–07 season, when the two associations joined their championships together as one event.
 The Czech Republic and Slovakia alternated as hosts for the combined championships until the 2008–09 season, when Poland joined and the Three Nationals Figure Skating Championships were formed.
 Since the addition of Hungary during the 2013–14 season, the event has been known as the Four Nationals Figure Skating Championships.
 The four nations rotate as hosts, while skaters from the four countries compete together and the results are then split at the end of the competition to form national podiums.

-In 2021, Hungary held their own national championships when the COVID-19 pandemic made travel to the 2021 Four Nationals Championships in Cieszyn, Poland, unfeasible.
-The 2026 Four Nationals Championships are scheduled to be held from 11 to 13 December 2025 in Prešov, Slovakia.
+In 2021, Hungary held their own national championships when the COVID-19 pandemic made travel to the 2021 Four Nationals Championships in Poland unfeasible.